valyala/fasthttp/README.md

 Unfortunately, fasthttp doesn't provide API identical to net/http.
 See the [FAQ](#faq) for details.
 There is [net/http -> fasthttp handler converter](https://godoc.org/github.com/valyala/fasthttp/fasthttpadaptor),
-but it is advisable writing fasthttp request handlers by hands for gaining all the fasthttp advantages (especially high performance :) ).
+but it is better to write fasthttp request handlers by hand in order to use all of the fasthttp advantages (especially high performance :) ).

 Important points: